 We like this test because it is:

 - Computer-based: In contrast to the traditional No. 2 pencil bubble test, scores can be viewed within 24 hours of testing.
 Audio support provides students with help and directions whenever they request it.

 - Adaptive: Tests begin with questions appropriate for students’ grade levels, then adapt to each student based on their responses.
 This dynamic approach challenges top performers without overwhelming others.

 - Untimed: Because the test adapts to students’ responses, the number of questions can be reduced; most test sections require only 30–45 minutes.

 - Ongoing: Students can be evaluated up to three times each year so we can track their growth from September through May.

-Rest assured that PCA is not adopting a “testing culture”; we are, in fact, doing the opposite!
+Rest assured that PCA is not adopting a “testing culture”; we are, in fact, aiming for the opposite!
 Because the test requires less time to complete, teachers and students are not “losing” an entire week in April to testing; instead, each class can complete the test in half a day.
 And by using MAP two or three times each year we are eliminating the stress of the “high stakes” test at the end of the year.